 - Are usually qualified for U.S. federal student loans (after submitting FAFSA)

-- Program usually takes 12-13 months on campus.
+- The program usually takes 12-13 months on campus.

-- Internships are not required, but optional for up to 3 years.
+- Internships are not required but are optional.

 40. What is Consciousness-Based education?

 41. What are CPT, OPT and the STEM OPT option?